-If you were hoping to live in a place that has it all, you chose wisely!
+If you are looking for a place to live that has it all, you have chosen wisely.
 California truly does have it all.
-From oceans to mountains, cities to farmlands, and deserts to woodlands, you’ll find it all in the state.
+From oceans to mountains, cities to farmlands, and deserts to woodlands, you’ll find it all in the within this state.

 With a population pushing 40 million, California has more residents than any other state in the U.S., yet it doesn’t even make the top ten for population density.
 What does that mean?
 There are still places to get out, stretch your legs, and connect with nature.

-We’ll take you through everything you need to know and help you get started down your path to making an informed choice in car insurance.
+Before you get behind the wheel in California, we’ll take you through everything you need to know, including which car insurance companies offer the best rates, factors that affect the price of car insurance, and more to help you get started down your path to making an informed choice in car insurance.

 One awesome resource we have to help you is a quote comparison tool.
-Enter your zip code right here to get started, and you’ll receive several rate quotes for car insurance.
+Enter your ZIP code right here to get started, and you’ll receive several rate quotes for car insurance in California.
 You might be surprised when you see how much you could save.

 You could spend a solid part of your week figuring out what kind of insurance you need and where to get it.
 Or you could find everything you need to know right here and go do something fun with all your extra time.

-Liability coverage is required in California.
+Liability coverage, however, is the required minimum coverage in the state.
 If you damage property or injure a person in an accident, you’re liable for the costs incurred.
 Liability coverage helps you pay for that.

-The bare minimum that you must carry to comply with the law is as follows:
+The bare minimum that you must carry to comply with California car insurance requirements is as follows:

 - $15,000 – Bodily injury liability per person